 Runners are permitted to be worn on days where a student has PE.
 Students are expected to have the appropriate footwear for technology classes on these days.
 Ballet and T-Bar style sandals are banned under OH&S.

-The standard of the dress/skirt/short length is for the hem of the dress/shorts to be worn not more than 17cm from the floor when kneeling on the floor.
+The standard of the dress/shorts length is for the hem of the dress to be worn not more than 17cm from the floor when kneeling on the floor.

 PHYSICAL EDUCATION & SPORT

-TRACK SUIT PANTS AND JEANS ARE NOT ACCEPTABLE
+TRACK SUIT PANTS (other than PE uniform) AND JEANS ARE NOT ACCEPTABLE.

 LOWES is our official supplier of the College uniform.